-In this article, we will learn how to create gradient backgrounds in Jetpack Compose using the built-in Brush API.
+In this article, we’ll learn how to create gradient backgrounds in Jetpack Compose using the built-in Brush API.

 Prerequisites: